-Following the 2002/03 drought, AWI commissioned a survey of sheep producers who managed sheep in droughtlots.
-The survey was undertaken to collect some basic information on the performance of sheep in droughtlots and to identify any factors that were an important influence on the survival of sheep.
+Following the 2002/03 drought, AWI commissioned a survey of sheep producers who managed sheep in containment areas.
+The survey was undertaken to collect some basic information on the performance of sheep in containment areas and to identify any factors that were an important influence on the survival of sheep.

 Participants were predominantly from New South Wales and Victoria with a small number from South Australia.
-A total of fifty sheep producers were involved in the survey and, allowing for the fact that many had more than one management group, a total of 125 different droughtlots were surveyed.
+A total of fifty sheep producers were involved in the survey and, allowing for the fact that many had more than one management group, a total of 125 different containment areas were surveyed.

-The average and range of results is set out in Table 5.
+The average and range of results is set out in Table 4.

-Based on the results of the analysis there were a number of factors that were shown to influence the performance of sheep in droughtlots.
+Based on the results of the analysis there were a number of factors that were shown to influence the performance of sheep in containment areas.
 These factors provide a basis for setting up and managing sheep in confined areas but they are a guide only.
 In a number of instances the management program can be varied considerably.
 This applies particularly to mob sizes.